simplycloud/engineering-roles/software-engineer.md

 * Be a motivated and curious learner;
 * Have passion for the Code.org mission.

-## As a software engineer you will:
+## As a software engineer you can:
 * Write functional, well-tested, high-quality code to deliver end to end features;
 * Create design documents that consider security, scalability, availability, and performance;
 * Share your ideas and experience with other engineers on the team (ex: peer feedback on Code Reviews and 1:1 mentoring);